How To Do A Double Leg Stretch

 This move works the transverse abdominus, which wraps around like a belt in front of your hip bones and around the small of your back.
 Think of these muscles like your own internal corset that holds in your internal organs and helps you sit, stand and walk every day.

-Try Double Leg Stretch a few times a week and you will notice your results quickly.
+Try Double Leg Stretch a few times a week and you will notice your results quickly (and be sure to check out our other leg stretches).

 Here are the steps to performing Double Leg Stretch: